TCSS 422: Operating Systems

 Academic Integrity and Collaboration Policy

 To quote the UWT statement of values, "our fundamental purpose is to educate students for life as global citizens."
 Students are active participants in their education and are expected to uphold high standards of academic conduct.
-Any action that subverts the educational process or misrepresents student knowledge and abilities constitutes academic dishonesty.
+Any action that subverts the educational process - including the inappropriate use of AI, or that misrepresents student knowledge and abilities constitutes academic dishonesty.

 Links: